BrandstetterFabian/PongGame/README.md

 # PONG GAME
-This game is all about the well known game named pong.
+This game is all about the famous game Pong.
 It is a redesigned and newer version which is still in progress.
-Classic can already be played, block defense mode, upside down mode and much more are following!
+Classic mode (it will still get some upgrades) can already be played - block defense mode, upside down mode and much more are following!

 ## Classic Mode
 It's quite self-explaining since it's an easy understandable mode.
 You can move the paddle with your up- and down-keys and